Swarovski EL Swarovision 42-mm Binoculars

 That performance is way better than average for minimum close focus on a full-sized

 roof prism binocular.
-The new ELs go from minimum close focus to infinity in a full
+The EL Swarovisions go from minimum close focus to infinity in a full

 2.5 turns of the focus knob.
 If you’re like us, you read that and think, “That’s